(You are here.)

 Aerodrome A was the addition

 of a Curtiss V-8 engine and a modern propeller.
 However, it did make

-one flight with the original Manly-Balzer engine.
+several flights with the original Manly-Balzer engine and Langley

 Three separate pilots flew the modified

 Aerodrome A – Glenn Curtiss,

 Elwood Doherty, and Walter Johnson.
 The best flight was about 20